Injuries To Passengers

 - Don’t Drive Drunk.
 Passengers must avoid stepping into a motor vehicle with someone who has been drinking or engaging in drug use.
 Individuals should not hesitate to obtain the services of a taxi cab, bus, or subway in this situation because drunk drivers are at significant risk of causing accidents.

 - Don’t Tolerate Distracted Driving.
 If a passenger notices a driver engaging in any type of distracted driving behavior, individuals should comment that they will not tolerate this type of behavior and either stop the driver from operating a motor vehicle while distracted or exit the vehicle.
+Our Atlanta lawyers recognize the risks posed by distracted driving.

 - Understand Med Pay.
 Individuals who have medical bills that need to be paid are sometimes capable of making a claim for medical payment or “med pay.”
 Med pay covers only medical bills and does not apply to pain and suffering, lost wages, or any other types of expenses that might have been incurred.
 Med pay also has limits for its coverage.
 If med pay is not sufficient to covers an individual’s claims, there is still the option of claiming damage under the insurance policies of other individuals who were involved in the accident.